chemacabeza/chemacabeza.github.io/_bash-in-depth/0015-Functions.md

  7 }
 ```

-If you try to run the previous script you will the following error.
+If you try to run the previous script you will get the following error.

 ```txt
 $ ./function-0003.sh